 Telfer had previously competed in men’s events.
 She was assigned as male at birth but transitioned to female and, in 2019, won a National Collegiate Athletic Association women’s title.
 Within days of the Telfer decision, New Zealand announced its Olympic team that included Laurel Hubbard, a weightlifter who, like Telfer, was born a man and also transitioned.
 In her case, she did fulfill eligibility requirements and has done so since 2015.
 Injury prevented her from competing in the 2016 games.

 We have become accustomed to athletes who have transitioned from male to female and the understandable obstacles they face in trying to reintegrate into sports.
-So it was unusual when Kumi Yokoyama, a football player in the US National Women’s Soccer League, recently pronounced, “In the future, I want to quit soccer and live as a man.”
-They (Yokoyama’s preferred pronoun) played for Japan in the 2019 Women’s World Cup in France and, as far as we know, were assigned a female gender at birth.
-Female-to-male transitions in sport are rarer and less controversial, although a player who identifies as male but who competes in a woman’s league as Yokoyama does may yet prompt deliberation.
+So it was unusual when National Women’s Soccer League, recently pronounced, “In the future, I want to quit soccer and live as a man.”
+They (Yokoyama’s preferred pronoun) played for Japan in the 2019 in France and, as far as we know, were assigned a female gender at birth.
+Female-to-male transitions in sport are rarer and less controversial, although a player who identifies as male but who competes in a woman’s league as Yokoyama does may yet prompt deliberation., a football player in the US

 End of Women’s Sport?